MoveGB/personal-development/frameworks/engineering/web.md

           - "Provides valuable input to proposals from their team"
           - "Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'"
           - "Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)"
-          - "Builds simple tools or iterates existing tools for the benefit of all engineers"
+          - "Builds simple tools or iterates existing tools for the benefit of all guild members"
           - "Helps Product Managers and Designers to understand and consider non-functional requirements in the product development process"
-          - "Promotes accessibility good practice and helps other engineers to deepen their accessibility knowledge, including demonstrating how to use screen readers"
+          - "Promotes accessibility good practice and helps other guild members to deepen their accessibility knowledge, including demonstrating how to use screen readers"
-          - "Promotes security good practice and helps other engineers to deepen their security knowledge"
+          - "Promotes security good practice and helps other guild members to deepen their security knowledge"
-          - "Promotes performance good practice and helps other engineers to deepen their performance knowledge"
+          - "Promotes performance good practice and helps other guild members to deepen their performance knowledge"
       - level: 4
         criteria:
-          - "Positively influences engineers in the wider org"
+          - "Positively influences guild members in the wider org"
-          - "Maintains documentation on things they know the most, makes it easy for future engineers to interact with systems/code"
+          - "Maintains documentation on things they know the most, makes it easy for future guild members to interact with systems/code"
           - "Clears blockers for junior team members, provides context/guidance, or knows how to escalate"
           - "Asks why.
 Does not take truths for granted unless they understand exactly where they are coming from (especially with regards to regulation, compliance, etc)"
           - "Drives changes to engineering practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
-          - "Shapes the direction of systems designs with less experienced engineers"
+          - "Shapes the direction of systems designs with less experienced guild members"
           - "Breaks down delivery and knowledge silos in their squad"
           - "Keeps up to date with industry developments and feeds specific technical and non-functional recommendations back into the business"
           - "Proactively identifies opportunities to improve company culture around coding standards and non-functional requirements"
       - level: 5
         criteria:
           - "Represents Monzo at conferences/events"
-          - "Given as reason for other engineers to join Monzo"
+          - "Given as reason for other guild members to join Monzo"
           - "Proactively shares knowledge internally"
           - "Acts as the 'sole proprietor', in the CEO mindset, their ego/agenda is not a factor in their thinking or decision making"
       - level: 6
         criteria:
           - "Attracts other very senior hires"
-          - "Engineers around them get better and have a bigger impact, faster"
+          - "Guild members around them get better and have a bigger impact, faster"
   - name: "mastery"
     title: "🛠️ Mastery"
     content: